Electrics

 An electronic cigarette, also known as an e-cigarette, is an electronic inhaler that vaporises a liquid solution into an aerosol mist, simulating the act of tobacco smoking.
 All e-cigarettes use a rechargeable battery to power the vaporiser, and these batteries require regular recharge.

 Leicestershire Fire and Rescue Service have responded to several incidents involving electronic cigarettes.
-These pictures show an e-cigarette battery pack which exploded as a result of being overcharged.
-The explosion caused a fatal house fire.
+The explosion of an e-cigarette can cause a fatal house fire.

 Guidelines